-Under the European Communities (Quality of Shellfish Waters) Regulations (2006-2009) the Minister for Environment, Heritage and Local Government is required to have Pollution Reduction Programmes (PRP) prepared for each designated shellfish water.
+Under the European Communities (quality of shellfish waters) Regulations (2006-2009) the Minister for Environment, Heritage and Local Government is required to have Pollution Reduction Programmes (PRP) prepared for each designated shellfish water.
 The purpose of each programme is to take reasonably practicable steps to protect and, where necessary, improve water quality in the designated shellfish growing areas with the aim of achieving the environmental water quality standards established for them.
-Nationally there are sixty-four designated shellfish waters, two are located in the Neagh Bann IRBD.
-Following consultations with the relevant public authorities all shellfish PRPs and Strategic Environmental Assessments (SEA) of each, were completed by January 2010.
+Nationally there are sixty-four designated shellfish waters, six are located in the Shannon IRBD (West Shannon Poulnasherry, West Shannon Carrigaholt, West Shannon Rinevella, West Shannon Ballylongford, Tralee Bay, and Inner Bay Maharees).
+Following consultations with the relevant public authorities all shellfish PRPs and Strategic Environmental Assessments (SEA) and Appropriate Assessments of Natura 2000 sites (AA) of each, were completed by January 2010.
 Implementation has now commenced.